Peter B. Sweeny: Life

 In 1877, Sweeny paid $400,000 to New York City in exchange for forgiveness.
 The fact that the sum was paid in the name of his recently deceased brother, James M. Sweeney, who had been a minor player in the financial operations of the Ring, was widely condemned in the press.
 On June 7, 1877, the Evening Post wrote, "Of course, nobody will be deceived by this disgraceful and offensive sham.
 The suit of the people was not against James M. Sweeny ...
 It is known that he lived by the breath of his brother, that he was but a mere miserable tool".

+Peter B. Sweeny returned to public work in 1890 with a new urban development project titled "Gotham's Greater Rotten Row".
+The project proposed that a two-and-a-half mile pleasure and recreation ground would be built along the Hudson River, which would span from 72nd Street all the way until 98th Street.
+Peter described it as a "Splendid public pleasure ground for lovers of the horse and the horse himself," hoping to compete with London's Rotten Row.
+The plan aimed to create a grand terrace as well as a driveway on the west side of the New York's Central Railroad tracks, with the ultimate goal of reclaiming the waterfront for public use.

+The pamphlet for the project garnered endorsements from many influential figures within New York at the time.
+Notable names included U.S Representative Russell Sage, Mayor of New York, Hugh Grant, and the Commissioner of the New York City Department of Health Nathan Straus.
+Although the proposal was never built, it marked a shift in Sweeny's character at the end of his life, exemplifying his desire to create genuine urban planning for the city of New York.